Sorry for the wait. Life happens. p_p

 "Come on," Katara said gently.
 "I've prepared a bath so you can get cleaned up.
 We can get started on getting more fluids in you as well.
 I've hydrated you as much as I can with my bending, but now you've got to do your part.
 The drink I got the servants to make will speed up the process.
 It might not taste very nice, but it'll make you feel better.
 Okay? "

 Katara crossed to the ornate screen, which he had just noticed had been set up on the far side of the room.
 Behind it was a tub filled with water.
 Toph was too weak to undress or even bathe herself, but Zuko didn't think she would appreciate if he helped with that—and, honestly, he would just be too embarrassed—so he left her in Katara's care.
-Katara's fingers brushed against his as he passed by her: a quiet gesture of companionship.
-It was like she knew what he had been thinking—all his frustration and regret.
+Katara's fingers brushed against his as he passed by her.
+A quiet gesture of companionship.
+It was like she knew what he had been thinking, all his frustration and regret.
 In that simple touch, she had told him that she understood, but that it would also be okay.
-Toph was with them now; they had not been too late.
+Toph was with them now.
 Time would let the younger girl recover.

 His chest ached.
 He missed her so much.

 "I won't let them take you away from me … No matter what people say, no matter what you become, you will always be my son.
 I will protect you."